 - They are not offensive, dangerous, political or religious in content.

-- The events are held within the DID boundaries.
+- The events are held within the Downtown Grand Rapids Inc. boundaries.

 - The grant program is intended to assist: